 With the Guadalajara International Book Fair fast approaching, we're celebrating the exciting UK Literature programme through a series of podcasts featuring British writers who are joining us in Mexico later this month.
 In our second podcast listen to Georgina Godwin in conversation with Philip Hoare.

 Edinburgh Showcase 2015

 The Edinburgh Showcase is our biennial programme of performance, presenting work by some of the most exciting UK companies to visiting international programmers.
-This year's Showcase incorporates 30 companies and artists working in all areas of performance, from live art, devised and physical theatre to new writing, dance theatre and immersive performance.
+This year's Showcase incorporated 30 of the most exciting and innovative companies and artists working in all areas of performance, from live art, devised and physical theatre to new writing, dance theatre and immersive performance.

 Arts is a cornerstone of the British Council’s mission to create a friendly knowledge and understanding between the people of the UK and the wider world.